litmuschaos/litmus/contribute/maturity.md

 ## Experiment Maturity Guidelines

-This documents lists the criteria as per which the maturity levels of chaos experiments can be derived.
+This document lists the criteria as per which the maturity levels of chaos experiments can be derived.

 <table>